Nanluoguxiang (South Luogu Lane)

-Nanluoguxiang (South Gong and Drum Lane) – one of Beijing's oldest hutongs, and has been one of Beijing's 25 cultural and historical protection areas since 1990.
+Nanluoguxiang (South Luogu Lane) is one of Beijing's top 10 hutongs and one of the oldest hutongs.
+It has been one of Beijing's 25 cultural and historical protection areas since 1990.
 It is located in Dongcheng District of Beijing, extending north from Gulou Dongdajie and south to Di'anmen Dongdajie.
 Nowadays, this approximately 800 meters long alleyway is filled with distinctive bars, cafes, restaurants, artsy little shops, souvenir shops and cute boutiques.
+Whether you are culture lover or a foodie, South Luogu Lane is one of the best things to do on your Beijing travel.

 What to See & Do

-Nanluoguxiang is the only traditional checkerboard style residential area in China that has preserved the texture of Yuan Dynasty Hutong-Courtyard.
+South Luogu Lane is the only traditional checkerboard style residential area in China that has preserved the texture of Yuan Dynasty Hutong-Courtyard.
 It is like an old man who witnesses the rise and fall of dynasties, and tells the whole world an ancient legend about his past.
-And now, Nanluoguxiang is a wonderful place where mixed with vintage and fashion style.
+And now, Nanluoguxiang street is a wonderful place where mixed with vintage and fashion style.
 Especially in recent years, it has become a darling of many fashion magazines, TV shows and internet celebrities, a perfect location shooting.
-Here, you can experience the real classic old hutong culture of Beijing, and some petty bourgeois sentiment.
+Here, you can experience the real classic old Hutong culture of Beijing, and some petty bourgeois sentiment.

 Experience the Charm of Ancient Beijing Architecture